Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 embedding_model = api.load("glove-wiki-gigaword-300")
 ```

-The `info` object is a list of `genism` embeddings available.
+The `info` object is a list of [gensim](https://radimrehurek.com/gensim/) embeddings available.
 You can any of the listed embeddings in the format `api.load('name-of-desired-embedding')`.
-Once nice feature of `genism`'s `api.load` is it will automatically download the embeddings from the Internet and load them into Python.
+Once nice feature of [gensim](https://radimrehurek.com/gensim/)'s `api.load` is it will automatically download the embeddings from the Internet and load them into Python.
 Of course, once they've been downloaded, [gensim](https://radimrehurek.com/gensim/) will simple load them from the local copy.
 This makes it easy to experiment with switching out embedding layers.

 If you want to know more about [gensim](https://radimrehurek.com/gensim/) and how it can be used with Keras here's an article.